lazdinst/laser-calibration/README.md

 ### Repository Structure

 - `src/`: Contains the source code for the laser calibration solution.
-- `tests/`: Includes unit tests to ensure the correctness and robustness of the code.
 - `runme.sh`: A script to execute the algorithm with example data and produce outputs.

 ### Core Components